What employees hurt on-the-job need to understand about eye accidents at work in Michigan.

 Insurance companies try to save money by sending people back to work too quickly.
 Medical treatment gets denied based upon what they believe to be reasonable and necessary.
 This is all done with biased medical opinions from so called “independent” doctors who perform one-time examinations.
 Unfortunately, many of these doctors make careers out of testifying against disabled employees and their opinions are often wrong.
 It is important to challenge any unfair dispute to protect legal rights.

-Insurance companies also make low-ball settlement offers based upon the specific loss payout for an eye injury that happened in an accident at work.
+Insurance companies also make low-ball settlement offers based upon the specific loss payout for an eye injury that happened in an accident at work in Michigan.
 They do not want to overpay and try to save money at people’s expense.
 We believe any amount for settlement must include money for the specific loss, future medical expenses, and general disability.
 This can add up to tens of thousands of dollars over a person’s lifetime.
 Don’t settle for 162 weeks and give up workers’ comp benefits without speaking to an experienced attorney first.
 There is no charge to discuss a potential case and attorney fees are only paid if a recovery is made.

 Injured your eye in an accident at work in Michigan?
 Contact our workers’ comp lawyers for a free consultation